- My LS

 Before joining the Law Society, she worked at Chatham House.
 She has previously worked at NGOs, government institutions and the United Nations.

 She is a qualified Australian lawyer admitted in New South Wales.

-Nathaniel joined the Law Society’s International team in October 2019.
+Nathaniel joined our international team in October 2019.
 In his role as policy assistant, he supports the policy advisers for the Americas and the Caribbean and Africa and the Middle East.